pierrepeterlongo/kmtricks_benchmarks/tara-metag-bacterial/expe_kmc/README.md

 **Computation time**

 Because of high computation times, we stopped the processes after 83 bloom filters, leading to 49h computations.
+Based on this observation, and knowing that samples are not sorted by size or complexity, we estimate that for the 241 input samples, `kmc + howdesbt` would require more than 142h for generating the 241 bloom filters.

 **Ressources:**